lcx366/STARQUERY/README.md

 ## Change log

+- **1.0.6 — Aug 27, 2024**

+  - The number of nearest neighbor stars considered when constructing geometric invariants has been increased from the previous value to 10.
+  - The pixel scale used for converting between pixel coordinates and astronomical coordinates via WCS (World Coordinate System) transformations has been refined from *0.01 degrees/pixel* to *0.001 degrees/pixel*.
+  - The number of stars extracted per tile at all levels has been reduced to 5 during the generation of hash files for geometric invariants.
+  - A new class, `H5HashesData`, has been introduced.

 - **1.0.5 — Aug 08, 2024**

   - Fixed the memory overflow issue caused by processing giant star catalog tile files.